nebra300/netTK/README.md

 # netTK

-netTK is a project that offers the same features as netLogo framework which uses Logo programing language.
-Those features include the ability to test algorithams and A.I. projects.
+netTK is a project that offers the same features as NetLogo enviorment which uses Logo programing language.
+NetLogo is a multi-agent programmable modeling environment, as such, the .NET version netTK offers users the same features as the Logo version.

 It is created in .NET framework using the C# language for the ability to use the .NET codebase as well as Intellisense which is sorely lacking in Logo programing language.